-https://tea.texas.gov/Texas Schools/General Information/Finding a School for your Child/Home Schooling/
+https://tea.texas.gov/Texas_Schools/General_Information/Finding_a_School_for_your_Child/Home_Schooling/

 Home School Notification of Withdrawal from Public School

 If your child attends public school, you will need to formally withdraw the student from the public school system so that the school knows it is no longer responsible for your child.
 If you fail to do this, you might have to deal with truancy issues when your child fails to attend school.
 How you formally withdraw a child from a public school varies by school district.
 Please be sure you contact the student's school or District's Pupil Services to complete Notification/Withdrawal Form, if you are planning to Home School.